xoldd/talawa-api/src/graphQL/enums/README.md

 The following coventions are to be followed within this directory:

 1. The sdl name of a graphQL enum must follow the `PascalCase` naming convention consisting of a root keyword that represents the entity to which the enum is associated to and a suffix keyword that represents which aspect of that entity the enum contains the variants of.
+More about implementing graphQL enums with pothos at [this](https://pothos-graphql.dev/docs/guide/enums) link.

 2. The file containing the pothos schema definition of a graphQL enum must be named the same as the sdl name of that graphQL enum.